-About 66.1% of the students attending Black Hills State University come from within South Dakota.
-This makes Black Hills State University an average school when it comes to this factor and gives it a national geographic diversity ranking of #853.
+About 70.2% of the students attending Black Hills State University come from within South Dakota.
+This puts Black Hills State University's level of geographic diversity above the national average and gives it a national geographic diversity ranking of #919.

 Research Nationwide Geographic Diversity